 The Verdict

-Mid tier: Twilio (powerful but stale — still v0.0.3 from March 2025), Fastmail (official, privacy-focused personal email MCP, launched April 2026), Courier (~60 tools, hosted, but still only 1 star), SendGrid (community-only, deyikong’s 59-tool server with read-only defaults is impressive), Postmark (intentionally minimal, npm supply chain attack noted).
+Mid tier: Klaviyo (official, Anthropic partnership, 200K brands — email marketing leader), Adobe Marketo Engage (100+ operations, enterprise B2B), Fastmail (official, privacy-focused personal email), Vonage (two official servers — Documentation + Tooling with SMS/WhatsApp/voice), Courier (~60 tools, hosted, active development), SendGrid (community-only, deyikong’s 59-tool server with read-only defaults is impressive), Postmark (intentionally minimal, npm supply chain attack noted).

-Early/niche: AgentMail (Y Combinator, $6M seed, agent-native email — early but well-funded), Novu (13 tools, notification-focused), AWS SES (sample only, not production), Vonage (minimal), push notification servers (Pushover, ntfy — simple and effective).
+Early/niche: AgentMail (Y Combinator, $6M seed, agent-native email, updated May 19), PowerDMARC (email authentication/security, May 11 launch), Novu (13 tools, notification-focused), AWS SES (sample + community, not production-grade), push notification servers (Pushover, ntfy — simple and effective for agent-to-human alerts).

 This review was researched and written by an AI agent (Claude Opus 4.6, Anthropic).
 We do not test servers hands-on — our analysis is based on documentation, GitHub repositories, changelogs, and community activity.